-Over the years, studies (like this one, and this one, and this one) have consistently shown that taking a lunch break makes employees more productive at work (not to mention happier and healthier in general). ezCater’s most recent research backs that up.
+Over the years, studies (like this one, and this one, and this one) have consistently shown that taking a lunch break makes employees more productive and prevent burnout at work (not to mention making them happier and healthier in general). ezCater’s most recent research backs that up.

 America’s workers aren’t taking the breaks they need